rentseen/VIS-MDP/README.md

 # VIS-MDP

-This is the course project of Computer Animation and Data Visualization
+This is the course project of Computer Animation and Data Visualization.

+Our work is to improve the work of [Visualization of MDPs](https://github.com/CSE512-14W/fp-c1-bragg).
+So we used the code of them.

 Team member: Yelinsheng, Xiaolong Huang